Skip to content

 Why Some People Think It Does Not Work

-On iPhone, a successful download may first appear in Safari's Downloads list or in the Files app.
-You may need one extra step to move it into your Camera Roll.
+• The file downloaded, but not to Photos.
+A successful download may land in Safari's Downloads list or the Files app first, and you need one extra step to move it into Camera Roll — see How to Save Twitter Videos to Camera Roll.

 Which iPhones Usually Support This?